baleeds/flexibox/README.md

 * dependencies - Dependency files from bower components that are used by the webapp
 * dist - Target directory of the build.
 Includes the production index.html for testing the final bundled version
 * node_modules - Contains Grunt plugins for project
-* test - A visual test HTML page pointed directly at the source for development (*Directory will contain unit test configuration in future!*)
+* test - A visual test HTML page pointed directly at the source for development and contains unit tests as well as test data
 * vendor - Non-bower libraries that are used by the webapp and can't/shouldn't be downloaded through bower.